abdullahrecon999/Sentiment-App/README.md

 ```
 /> python manage.py runserver <System IP>:8000
 ```
-> make sure to add the system ip in the ALLOWED_HOSTS inside /django_app/mainapp/settings.py
+> Make sure to add the system ip in the ALLOWED_HOSTS inside /django_app/mainapp/settings.py
+> Also make sure to replace <System-Ip> in /Screens/JustAnalyze.js to your system's Ip

 # Running Application
 Install Expo client on Pc and install Expo Go app on phone.